freedomofpress/securedrop.org/README.rst

     docker-compose exec django ./manage.py createdevdata

-.. impotant:: Though your database will persist between *most* runs, it is recommended that you consider it ephemeral and do not use it to store data you don't wish to lose.
+.. important:: Though your database will persist between *most* runs, it is recommended that you consider it ephemeral and do not use it to store data you don't wish to lose.

 You should be able to hit the web server interface at ``http://localhost:8000/``.
 You can access the Wagtail admin at ``http://localhost:8000/admin/``.